PatWyr/Test/README.md

 > Hikari-CP is a JDBC connection pool which manages a pool of JDBC connections since they are expensive to create.
 Typically all projects use some sort of JDBC connection pooling.

-For example, to use an in-memory H2 database, just add H2 onto the classpath as a Gradle dependency: `compile 'com.h2database:h2:1.4.196'`.
+For example, to use an in-memory H2 database, just add both H2 and HikariCP as a dependency to your project:

+* `compile("com.h2database:h2:1.4.200")` for H2
+* `compile("com.zaxxer:HikariCP:3.4.0")` for HikariCP

 Then, configure jdbi-orm as follows:

 ```java
 final HikariConfig hikariConfig = new HikariConfig();